tdulcet/Server-Status/README.md

 	* IP address(es)
 	* Flag for country of server location(s)

-Hover over almost everything in the popup, especially in the Requests table, to see tooltips with much more information.
+Users can hover over almost everything in the popup, especially in the Requests table, to see tooltips with much more information.
 Toolbar icon can show:

 * Flag for country of server location (default)
 	* Badge: Country code